appium/appium-docker-android/README.md

 ### Connect to Android devices by Air

-Appium-Docker-Android can be connected with Android devices by Air by passing following parameters:
+Appium-Docker-Android can be connected with Android devices by Air.

+To do that you need to configure android device, according to [official manual](https://developer.android.com/studio/command-line/adb.html#wireless)

+Then run docker container with following parameters:

 - REMOTE\_ADB=True
 - ANDROID\_DEVICES=\<android\_device\_host\>:\<android\_device\_port\> \[,\<android\_device\_host\>:\<android\_device\_port\>\]